There’s a little secret in personal finance that no “guru” will tell you.

 Almost all personal finance experts talk about how you need to spend less and save more to get rich.
 That budgeting is a clear path to success.

-You are spending too much they tell you.
+You are spending too much, they tell you.
 If only you stop spending so much and getting into debt, all of your problems will be solved.

-You need the “latte factor” in the case of David Bach.
-You aren’t rich because you are just spending too much on your coffee from Starbucks.
-That $2.50 you spend every day, if you invest in the stock market instead, can lead to a life of riches.
-How’s that for a damper on one of the little joys in life?
+David Bach talks about the “latte factor”: You aren’t rich because you are just spending too much on your coffee from Starbucks.
+Investing that $2.50 you spend every day on a latte in the stock market instead can lead to a life of riches.
+How’s that for putting a damper on one of the little joys in life?

-- Open a 401(k)
+- Create a budget

 - Have 6 months in emergency savings